 Helps You Decide On a College Major

 Internships can also give you a wider view of the world or your career path and you may discover you like one subject over another.
-You can take what you learn and apply it towards your major choice, classes, and even possibly future career.
+You can take what you learn and apply it towards your major choice, classes, and even a possible future career.

 How to Get Started